 Kashmir, famously known as the “Paradise on Earth,” becomes a magical winter wonderland when its high-altitude lakes freeze.
-Each frozen lake in Kashmir, surrounded by towering snow-covered peaks, is surreal, with expansive ice fields, no human sounds, and a sensation of complete peace.
+These frozen lakes in Kashmir, surrounded by towering snow-covered peaks, is surreal, with expansive ice fields, no human sounds, and a sensation of complete peace.
 To reach these lakes in winter takes grit, the right equipment and often a multi-day slog through knee-deep snow.
 But for the brave hearts who do, the sight of a frozen Kashmiri lake is worth the chill.
 If you’re a trekker, photographer, or nature lover, these frozen terrains are bound to offer an unrivalled experience.

-10 Frozen Lakes In Kashmir During Winter
+15 Frozen Lakes In Kashmir During Winter

 Each frozen lake in Kashmir tells a different story with its breathtaking beauty.
 Explore the following stunning lakes.